Associate Professor of Law

 Mitra Sharafi is a legal historian of South Asia.
 She holds law degrees from Cambridge and Oxford (the UK equivalent of a JD and LLM) and a doctorate in history from Princeton.
 Sharafi's book, Law and Identity in Colonial South Asia: Parsi Legal Culture, 1772-1947 (Cambridge University Press, 2014) won the Law and Society Association's J. Willard Hurst Prize for socio-legal history in 2015.
 The book explores the legal culture of the Parsis or Zoroastrians of British India, an ethno-religious minority that was unusually invested in colonial law: http://hosted.law.wisc.edu/wordpress/sharafi/

-Her research interests include South Asian legal history; the history of the legal profession; the history of colonialism; the history of contract law; law and religion; law and minorities; legal consciousness; legal pluralism; and the history of science and medicine.
+Her research interests include South Asian legal history; the history of the legal profession; the history of colonialism; the history of contract law; law and society; law and religion; law and minorities; legal consciousness; legal pluralism; and the history of science and medicine.

-Since 2010, Sharafi's South Asian Legal History Resources website has shared research guides and other tools for the historical study of law in South Asia.
+Sharafi is a regular contributor to the Legal History Blog.
+Since 2010, her South Asian Legal History Resources website has shared research guides and other tools for the historical study of law in South Asia.
 Follow her blogposts at http://hosted.law.wisc.edu/wordpress/sharafi/ and on Twitter @mjsharafi